Integral Picard group of some stacks of polarized K3 surfaces of low degree: Introduction

 Picard groups of moduli problems are the subject of an extensive mathematical literature.
 Since the landmark paper \cite{Mum63}, where Mumford computed the Picard group of the stack $\Mcal_{1,1}$ of elliptic curves, many explicit presentations of Picard groups have been obtained: among the most striking results, we mention here the marvellous papers \cite{Har} and \cite{AC}, respectively by Harer and Arbarello, Cornalba, where the authors determined the Picard group of the stack $\Mcal_{g,n}$ of smooth $n$-pointed curves of genus $g$ for $g\geq 3$, as well as the Picard group of its compactification $\overline{\Mcal}_{g,n}$ by means of stable pointed curves.

-Another moduli space whose Picard group had been thoroughly investigated in the last years is the moduli space $K_{2l}$ of quasi-polarized K3 surfaces of degree $2l$, using approaches that involved intersection theory, hodge-theoretic methods and modular forms.
+Another moduli space whose Picard group had been thoroughly investigated in the last years is the moduli space $M_{2l}$ of primitively polarized K3 surfaces with at most rational double points of degree $2l$, using approaches that involved intersection theory, hodge-theoretic methods and modular forms.

-For instance, in \cite{OG} it has been proved that the rank of $\Pic(K_{2l})\otimes \mathbb{Q}$ can be arbitrarily large.
+For instance, in \cite{OG} it has been proved that the rank of $\Pic(M_{2l})\otimes \mathbb{Q}$ can be arbitrarily large.

-In \cite{Bru} the author computed the rank of an interesting sub-vector space of $\Pic(K_{2l})\otimes\mathbb{Q}$, namely the linear subspace of the so called Noether-Lefschetz divisors.
+In \cite{Bru} the author computed the rank of an interesting sub-vector space of $\Pic(M_{2l})\otimes\mathbb{Q}$, namely the linear subspace of the so called Noether-Lefschetz divisors.

-Furthermore, in \cite{MP} the authors conjectured that the linear subspace of Noether-Lefschetz divisors is actually equal to the whole rational Picard group of $K_{2l}$.
+Furthermore, in \cite{MP} the authors conjectured that the linear subspace of Noether-Lefschetz divisors is actually equal to the whole rational Picard group of $M_{2l}$.
 This conjecture is now a theorem (see \cite{LT}, \cite{GLT}, \cite{BLMM}).